 *Contributed by Sophie Clapton of We Dream of Travel

 Despite boasting more natural beauty than (arguably) any other state, Crater Lake is the only national park in all of Oregon.
-Anyone who has ever gazed at Wizard Island from the rim of the lake, however, understands exactly how well-deserved this distinction truly is.
-This is by far one of the best national parks in USA.
+Anyone who has ever gazed at Wizard Island from the rim of the lake, however, understands exactly why this park must be mentioned among the best national parks in USA.

 7700 years ago, an enormous volcano called Mount Mazama erupted with such force that it created a significant depression in the earth known as a caldera.
 This eruption changed the entire landscape of the region, at the same time creating the deepest and most photogenic lake in all of North America.